Youth Koori Court

 The Youth Koori Court (YKC) is a court tailored to the needs of Aboriginal and Torres Strait Islander children and young people who engage with the criminal justice system in the state of New South Wales, Australia.
 It operates out of the Children's Court of New South Wales.
 The first such court was established in the western Sydney suburb of Parramatta in 2015, with another created in Surry Hills to serve the city of Sydney in early 2019, and the first regional YKC established in Dubbo in 2022.
 The YKC involves older members of the Aboriginal community to help the youths to engage with their culture, among other measures.

 Background

-The word Koori refers to Aboriginal people from south-east Australia, in the regions now encompassing the State of Victoria as well as southern New South Wales.
+The word Koori refers to Aboriginal people from south-east Australia, in the regions now encompassing the Victoria as well as southern New South Wales.
 The idea of the Youth Koori Court is to engage older members of the Aboriginal community, including elders, with Aboriginal young offenders who engage with the justice system, as a steadying influence.